 PackPoint is a packing app and packing list builder that gives you solid recommendations on what you need to pack based on your length of travel, your destination, and your planned activities.
 You may need to tweak the list a little, but it’s a great starting point to make sure you have what you need but aren’t overpacking—and can thus save on checked bag fees.

-Skyscanner is one of the most popular flight search engines, and this app lets you easily find flights, hotels, and car rentals all in one place.
+Skyscanner is one of the most popular flight search engines, and many of the deals we send our members can be found on Skyscanner.
+The app makes it easy to search and find flights, hotels, and car rentals all in one place.
 You can search and compare fares across the cheapest days and months, and book right from the app.

 Scott’s Cheap Flights isn’t technically an app; we provide an email subscription service that send amazing flight deals right to your inbox.
-Our team of flight experts spends hundreds of hours every week finding deals departing from airports around the world.
-Premium members receive all our best deals, including mistake fares, but we never clog your inbox with less-than-fantastic deals.
-Our members save an average of $550 per ticket.
+Our team of flight experts spends hundreds of hours every week finding deals departing from airports around the US to destinations around the globe but we never clog your inbox with less-than-fantastic deals.
+Our members save an average of $550 per international economy ticket.